 The University will provide two cloth face coverings each for employees and students.
-These will be distributed with a pocket-size bottle of hand sanitizer and available by department or residence hall upon return to campus in August.
-Non-residential students can pick up a packet at Highsmith Student Union info desk.
+These were distributed with a pocket-size bottle of hand sanitizer in August, and will be distributed to new hires during Onboarding and to new students in January.

 All visitors to UNC Asheville, including vendors and service providers, will be expected to abide by all campus health and virus mitigation protocols.
 Disposable face masks will be given to visitors, including delivery vendors and others providing service to campus, who do not have their own masks or appropriate facial coverings that they wish to wear.
 If the mask becomes damaged or visibly soiled, the face mask should be replaced.

 Disposable face masks are not meant to be laundered.
 Persons using such masks must not touch their face after removing the mask and must wash their hands for at least 20 seconds with soap and warm water, or use hand sanitizer, after removing the mask.